Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 3. Go to class, every class.
 It's the best way to stay up-to-date on course teachings and happenings.
 Unlike in K-12, you lose money you paid to receive instruction and education by skipping classes.
 Communicate with your instructor when you have to miss class and have a go-to classmate to get notes from after an absence.

 4. Go to class prepared.
-Do the reading.
-If you don't understand the concept, be able to ask specific questions.
-Be able to show that you have tried.
+Do the reading so you know what's being discussed or taught.
+If you don't understand the concept to be covered in class, prepare specific questions.
+Be able to show your instructor you're engaged and you've tried.

 5. Do homework.
 If the teacher requires it, just do it.

 6. Engage in your learning.
 Don't just show up to class or study sessions.
 Implement or question what you're learning so you can retain and expand on the information.